ehdez73/core-spring-puzzlers/src/main/java/security/acegi/README.txt

-XML Namespaces are so usefull, they simplifies common needs
+XML Namespaces are so useful, they simplifies common needs